MicrosoftDocs/cpp-docs/docs/data/oledb/updating-rowsets.md

 ## Setting Data in Rows

 [CRowset::SetData](../../data/oledb/crowset-setdata.md) sets data values in one or more columns of the current row.
-The following code sets the values of data members bound to the columns "Name" and "Units in Stock" of the table `Products` and then calls `SetData` to write those values to the 100th row of the rowset:
+The following code sets the values of data members bound to the columns `Name` and `Units in Stock` of the table `Products` and then calls `SetData` to write those values to the 100th row of the rowset:

 ```cpp
 // Instantiate a rowset based on the user record class